kburnik/php_codebase/README.md

 `bazel test base/type:immutable_test --nocache_test_results`

-The library rule should copy the src files into a bazel directory and tests should run from there, as well as binaries.

 Check that dependencies are actually used, i.e. need a build cleaner.

-Devise a way to automatically add dependecies based on PHP use statements.
+Devise a way to automatically add dependencies based on PHP use statements.

 Install PHP beautifier (can't do newlines properly)